 New Online General Admissions Application Process - Saskatchewan Students

-Luther College High School has changed to a new online general admissions application process for 2018-19 applicants.
+Luther College High School has changed to an online general admissions application process for all applicants.
 We no longer have a paper form available and all applicants are expected to complete the online application process.
 Please review the steps below before proceeding with your application.

-The application deadline for general admissions, scholarships, financial aid and bursaries is MARCH 1, 2018.
+The application deadline for general admissions, scholarships, financial aid and bursaries is MARCH 1, 2019.
 After March 1, limited spaces may be available but will fill quickly.
-Apply today!

 Saskatchewan Students General Admissions application steps: